surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.5.0-rc.1 =
+= 4.5.0 =

-(2018/06/06) Renamed the "Social and Search Optimization" metabox to "Document SSO".
+(2018/06/06) Renamed the "Social and Search Optimization" metabox to "Document SSO (Social and Search Optimization)".
 Added a "License Information" link in the Add-ons page to lookup registered site addresses (Pro version).

 = 4.4.0 =